corinrose/decentralizedledgersbook/README.md

 DAG's for tracking state.
 DAGs with hashes for data integrity.

+Bitcoin block structure.

 ## Chapter 5: Consensus

 Byzantine General's problem.
 Proof of work, proof of stake.

-Bitcoin mining algorithm,
+Hashcash,
 Casper.

-## Chapter 6: Transactions, addresses, wallets
+## Chapter 6: User Experience

+Transactions, addresses, wallets.

-Transactions chains, quantum safe addresses.
+Transaction chains, quantum safe addresses.

+Bitcoin transaction format.

 BIP32, Hirearchical deterministic wallets.

 ## Chapter 7: Smart Contracts

-Bitcoin script, EVM and Solidity.
+Bitcoin script and static analysis.

-Simplicity.
+EVM/Solidity, Turing completeness.

+Simplicity and declarative semantics..

 ## Chapter 8: Governance

-BIPs.
+The five polities of a cryptocurrency: the users, the markets, the miners, the developers, and the exchanges.

+Upgrading decentralized networks, flagging and BIPs.

 ## Appendix A: Whitepaper